soitgoes887/soitgoes887.github.io/about.markdown

 As a Certified Kubernetes Administrator and Application Developer with a strong networking background (Cisco CCNP), I bring a holistic perspective to solving complex technical challenges in distributed systems.

 ## Personal Life
 I live in Surbiton, South West London with my wife and two children.
-Outside of technology, I'm an avid sci-fi reader who's always looking for the next great novel to dive into.
-To stay active, I enjoy playing football and basketball with friends, as well as keeping fit with functional training.
-These activities provide the perfect balance to my technical work and help me maintain perspective and creativity.
+Outside of technology, I like reading sci-fi, playing football and basketball, as well as keeping fit with functional training.
 I started this blog to share insights, best practices, and lessons learned throughout my career in cloud and software engineering.
-Whether you're a seasoned professional or just beginning your journey in tech, I hope you'll find valuable content here that helps you navigate the ever-evolving landscape of cloud technologies.
 Feel free to reach out at andrei.nicu@pm.me if you'd like to connect.